department-of-veterans-affairs/vets-website/_disability/6-agentorange-navy-coast-guard.md

 <div markdown="1">

-If you served on a Navy or Coast Guard ship in the Vietnam area of operations, you may have been exposed to Agent Orange or other herbicides.
+If you served on a Navy or Coast Guard ship in the Vietnam area of operations, you may have been exposed to Agent Orange.

 </div>